-Students in need of financial assistance may obtain applications and information from the KPE Registrar's Office.
+Students in need of financial assistance beyond their government eligibility may obtain information from the KPE Registrar's Office.
 Applications must be submitted by November 1st.
-Applications can be downloaded from the Office of Enrolment Services website at: http://www.adm.utoronto.ca/financial-aid/UndergraduateGrantApp.pdf
+Applications can be made using the Grant Application on ACORN.

 OTHER BURSARIES AND AWARDS